 In this course guide, we aim to provide an overview of courses that focus on topics related to the environmental humanities.
-The guide is a work in progress: would you like to include your course here, please contact firstname.lastname@example.org.
+In case you are interested in following one of the courses, but are not enrolled in the respective study programme, please contact the lecturer to inquire if you are eligible to take the course as an elective.
+The guide is a work in progress: would you like to include your course here, please contact Sadie (student assistant) at email@example.com.
 We welcome course descriptions from other Dutch universities.

 Lecturer: Dr. S.J.
 Kluiving

 Environmental Archaeology covers the interaction between humans and their environment in the archaeological and historical past.
 Within the course this broad scope embraces research covering a range of environmental specialisms between science and archaeology, and will also be highlighted from a humanities perspective.

 What are the main contributing disciplines and what is their respective role in environmental archaeology?
 What are the biotic and abiotic components of our environmental change in geological and archaeological archives?
 How to use relative and absolute dating methods in environmental analysis?